yanchun628/Logseq/pages/MeetingWithTeam.md

 	- high risk graders
 	- 脚本
 		- with ruby
-			- agenda created a slide for your convinience, but usually i don't do that -
+			- agenda created a slide for your convenience, but usually i don't do that -
 -